 NOTE – The PVN is part of the SAP address of the MAP Packet Service.

-Protocol ID

-The Protocol ID (PID) shall identify the protocol entity of the upper layer recognized by CCSDS that uses the MAP Packet Service.

-NOTE – The PID is part of the SAP address of the MAP Packet Service.

 SDU ID

 The SDU ID parameter shall contain a user-supplied sequence number to be used to identify the associated Packet in subsequent MAPP_Notify.indication primitives.